 Obvious State - George Eliot Book Set

 Mary Ann Evans, better known by her pen name, George Eliot, became the talk of England in 1859 with the publication of her first novel, Adam Bede.
-Eliot, a favorite writer of Queen Victoria, embodied the realities of rural society in the Victorian era in her novels.
+Eliot, a favorite writer of Queen Victoria, embodied the realities of rural society in the Victorian era in her novels as exemplified in her masterpiece, Middlemarch.
 We have taken a collection of Eliot’s most beloved works and wrapped them in jackets with one-of-a-kind artwork from the creative team at Obvious State.

 “Mary Anne Evans smuggled her stories into the public sphere under the pseudonym “George Eliot.”
 I wanted to illustrate that fact, the woman behind the male pen name, which parallels a tension in her stories between passionate, independent characters and the rigid Victorian society in which they lived.” – Evan Robertson, Obvious State